Etnath/ehouarn-perret.github.io/about.md

 I am Ehouarn Perret, a French Software Developer who is naturally curious.

-When time allows, I am always eager to learn new things, from Machine Learning to Natural Language Processing through Cooking.
+When time allows, I am always eager to learn new things, from Machine Learning to Natural Language Processing through Cooking and then forget what I have learned =o...